JanMikes/php-refactoring-challenge/SOLVING.md

 - CI - GH Actions workflow to run what we already have (the tests)
 - Install PHPStan - the PHP developer's best friend
+- First gotcha!
+Can't connect to database in CI because of hardcoded hostname in tests - lets fix it first before some refactoring, `vlucas/phpdotenv` is installed already.
+Náhoda?
+Nemyslím si!
+- Hell no!
+There is no XDEBUG installed.
+Probably will add that very soon - developing without is painful!

 ### Minor issues
 - `composer install` should be installed straight away - basically following the "convention over configuration", `docker compose up` should run for me fully prepared and ready-to-use application.
 Probably the best way to achieve that is docker entrypoint.